TaraTripsGuidesItineraries

 How can I avoid overspending on island tours?

-Compare at least three operators, ask what is included, and check hidden fees before paying.
+Compare at least three operators, ask what is included, and check the usual add-ons before paying: environmental fees, entrance fees, snorkel gear, lunch, and pickup costs.
 Group tours are usually best value unless your group is big enough to split a private boat.

 Should I book everything in advance for a budget trip?